Frederick O. Prince: Early life

 Frederick Prince was born in Boston, Massachusetts on January 18, 1818, the son of Thomas J. and Caroline (née Prince) Prince.
 He was "of English stock on one side and Scotch on the other, and his ancestors were among the earliest settlers in New England."
+An ancestor of his, John Prince, migrated from Hull in 1633.

 He was educated at Boston Latin School and graduated from Harvard College in 1836.
 He studied law at the office of Dexter & Gardiner and was admitted to the bar in 1840.

 Career

 He engaged in politics as a member of the Whig Party.
 Prince was elected to the Massachusetts House of Representatives in 1851 and served for three years.
+He became quite popular due to his eloquent speeches on reform.
 He was a prominent participant in the Massachusetts Constitutional Convention of 1853.
 In 1854, he was elected to the Massachusetts Senate.

 After the Whig Party dissolved in 1860, Prince joined the Democratic Party.
-He was a delegate to the 1860 Democratic National Convention and was elected secretary of the convention.
+He was a delegate to the 1860 Democratic National Convention and was unanimously elected secretary of the convention.
 He served as secretary until 1888.